 Mobile house built in eight hours with a rubber hammer and a wrench

 Mr Silfverberg’s team patiently kept on testing new versions of the blocks.
 During the initial period of one year, numerous 3D-printed versions were built, until the team figured out the right shape and method of production.
 A miniature house was built in the garage.
 “We were able to produce very lightweight blocks that were easy to assemble.
 Nearly anyone, together with another person, can build a house in just eight hours, with only a rubber hammer and a wrench.”
 Thanks to the material and technology, the cost of building stays low.
 Also, the house can be easily dismantled, rebuilt somewhere else, rooms can be added and modified.

 The innovative building method has been presented around the world on numerous occasions.
 The reception has been overwhelmingly positive.
 “A big thank you to our partners, Business Finland, Finnpartnership and the Foreign Ministry of Finland, who have guided us in the right direction and opened doors to us.”

-At the moment, Block Solutions is looking for partners, local franchisees, who commit to abide to the company policy of gender equality and equal pay.
-The franchisee package provides the local entrepreneur with all necessary production machinery for starting their own business: an injection molding machine, molds, trainings and a high-revenue business opportunity.
+At the moment, Block solutions is looking for partners, local licensees, who commit to abide to the company policy of gender equality and equal pay.
+The licensee package provides the local entrepreneur with all necessary production machinery for starting their own business: an injection molding machine, molds, trainings and a high-revenue business opportunity.
 “With our business model we want to support job creation in emerging markets, create better opportunities and create prosperity in the area and for the families.”